-If you have a tight budget you can consider one of the many generic pro motherboards now available.
+If you don't need guaranteed performance and have a tight budget you can consider one of the many generic pro motherboards now available.

 The ASUS motherboard and chassis listed is an example of a generic system that you can build yourself.
 It will be suitable for most independent users even at 4K when a powerful GPU is installed.
 The biggest limitation of these systems is the single CPU so files that need decompressing will use most of the CPUs capabilities.